-Shared/Published Resources: An online presence has been established for this community using the NHERI Design-Safe cyberinfrastructure portal.
-Information is being posted including technical reports, dissertations, journal paper abstracts, open source software/tools, sample learning tools and virtual simulations, and documented experimental data.
-The latest research papers on HS/RTHS are not useful for novice users and researchers because they do not describe the basic steps with enough detail.
-However, historical reports and papers exist that describe the basics of hybrid testing and the essential procedures to be used in great detail.
+Shared/Published Resources: An online MECHS website is available for this community through the NHERI Design-Safe cyberinfrastructure portal under "community" in the menu.
+Information posted includes technical reports, dissertations, journal paper abstracts, open source software/tools, sample learning tools and virtual simulations, and documented experimental data.
+Also, a growing Publication Library is now available on the MECHS website, to share the latest research results in a single location.
+These recent publications on HS/RTHS are useful for knowledgeable users and researchers.
+However, novice users will also benefit from the historical reports and papers that describe the basics of hybrid testing and the essential procedures to be used in greater detail.
 Additionally, the community would benefit from building community libraries containing shared control schemes, integration algorithms, actuator and frame models, collections of case studies, and lessons learned with troubleshooting tips.
 Common platforms, such as Matlab/Simulink would be ideal as a format for ready use within the research community.
+Special efforts should be made to include (and to expand) open-source tools, publications, and resources.

-Instructional Webinars/Video Tutorials: A series of webinars (~30 minutes each) should be organized and delivered to the multi-hazard engineering community interested in various hybrid simulation methods.
-An initial list of topics that could be presented would include: Conventional hybrid simulation 101, Real-time hybrid simulation 101, anatomy of a hybrid experiment, configuration of an experiment, design of an actuator compensator, online model-updating, issues with nonlinear specimens, shake table RTHS implementation, and wind tunnel RTHS.
+Instructional Webinars/Video Tutorials: A series of webinars (~30 minutes each) have been initiated and this year three were presented to the multi-hazard engineering community interested in various hybrid simulation methods.
+The initial list of topics in this Hybrid Simulation 101 series included: Anatomy of a hybrid experiment, Pseudo-dynamic hybrid simulation, and Configuration of an experiment.
+Future ideas include: design of an actuator compensator, online model-updating, issues with nonlinear specimens, shake table RTHS implementation, and wind tunnel RTHS.
+In addition, it was suggested that some short educational videos (~5 minutes each) be created to provide background information for students new to hybrid simulation.
+Topics could include: hydraulic actuators, data acquisition basics, PID controller design.

 Benchmark Problems and Shared Testbeds: Opportunities for researchers to explore the boundaries and weigh the capabilities and limitations of newly developed methods must be pursued to advance our understanding of the most effective use of hybrid simulation methods.
 Numerical and physical benchmark problems would offer the opportunity for various researchers to tackle a carefully designed problem with common objectives that is based on realistic models of the components and physical constraints.
 This approach has been quite successful in the structural control and health monitoring communities.
+One benchmark problem in real-time hybrid simulation is now available [6], and the research community has been invited to apply the most promising techniques to this community problem.
+A special issue has been organized on this problem [7].
 Shared laboratory testbeds also provide a resource for a community of researchers to leverage a single physical setup for multiple uses.
 For instance, a facility and test structure might be available for users to propose experiments, with the facility sharing information with the potential participants regarding some of the items that users new to HS/RTHS are not typically familiar with such as: i) the coupling of the numerical model and physical subsystem; ii) the communication between hardware and software; iii) the role of controllers, sources of instabilities, when they occur, and how they exhibit in the hardware; and iv) the sources of uncertainties and errors, and how to minimize those.